ThinkEQ/assembly-solutions-ltd/src/pages/product/electric-vehicle-hybrid-vehicle-wiring-harnesses.md

     column:
       title: Powering a great manufacturing service
       text: >-
-        As a family-run business we are passionate about building long lasting relationships with customers.
+        As a family-run business we are passionate about building custom [wiring looms](www.assembly-solutions.com/wiring-loom) to the highest standard
+        and providing the best possible service.

         * We manufacture any type of loom or harness